f5devcentral/nginx_automation_examples/Workflow guides/NGINX_NIC_WAF/README.md

 ## Introduction
 ---------------
-This demo guide offers a step-by-step walkthrough for configuring the NGINX Ingress Controller with NGINX App Protect v5 on AWS Cloud, using Terraform scripts to automate the deployment.
-Please refer to the [docs](https://docs.nginx.com/nginx-ingress-controller/installation/integrations/)for more information For more information, refer to the DevCentral article:  <Coming Soon>
+This demo guide provides a comprehensive, step-by-step walkthrough for configuring the NGINX Ingress Controller alongside NGINX App Protect v5 on the AWS Cloud platform.
+It utilizes Terraform scripts to automate the deployment process, making it more efficient and streamlined.
+For further details, please consult the official [documentation] (https://docs.nginx.com/nginx-ingress-controller/installation/integrations/).
+Also, you can find more insights in the DevCentral article: <Coming Soon>

 --------------